60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Discussion

 \subsection{Future Improvements}

-There are several aspects of our pipeline that could be improved to increase the accuracy and yields of our results.
+There are several aspects of our pipeline that could be improved to increase the accuracy and yield of our results.
 Our DR3 to DR5 conversion method leaves out additional i-band observations that wouldn't have been seen in earlier versions.
 A future implementation could keep an ordered set that tracks the \texttt{object} IDs that have been used and then uses each \texttt{radec\_map} to push the new objects into an existing \texttt{source}.
+We could also do another check of how well the microlensing model fits the lightcurve after fitting more robust models.
+This could reduce the presence of events with large baseline variability which were classified as ``non-microlensing variables".
+We could add a cut to confirm that the peak of the model is covered by the data, as many lightcurves classified as having ``poor model/data" did not have peak coverage.
 Simulated microlensing lightcurves could have been injected into our sample at the beginning of the pipeline to better measure completeness throughout the process.
 These lightcurves could also be mixed into the web portal candidates before expert scoring to measure the effect of human bias in identifying ``clear microlensing'' events.
 More careful comparison to simulations after completeness correction would also more accurately assess the effectiveness of our pipeline.